ku-ya/pandoc_resume/resume.md

     * Developed probabilistic approach to NLOS visual/ acoustical target estimation based on recursive Bayesian estimation framework, and conducting test on human/ mobile sensor platform for human-robot-interaction.

-    * Collaboration with Daniel Kish, president of World Access for the Blind, for perception of acoustic diffraction and reflection signal processing for human echolocation experts.
+    * Collaborated with Daniel Kish, president of World Access for the Blind, for perception of acoustic diffraction and reflection signal processing for human echolocation experts.

     * Leader of Mohamed Bin Zayed International Robotics Challenge 2017 mobile manipulator team for perception, navigation, and manipulation.